ichub/zk-twitter/README.md

 #### todo

-- watermark should be unique per user
-- tokens should be unique per user
 - make UI pretty
 - landing page that explains what's going on

 #### done

+- tokens should be unique per user
+- unique watermark for the app
 - add link to subscribe to the feed
 - deploy to production
 - associate domain with production deployed app